ChenyanGeng/Programming-System-Design-2/README.md

 # Programming-System-Design-2
-	Designed a polynomial calculator to operate between polynomials with ArrayList
+	Designed a polynomial calculator implemented by ArrayList to operate between polynomials.